gtmans/TTGOwateringsystem/README.md

     2022-4 D1 mini V3.1 with capacitive soilsensor v2.0 getting 5v from LOLIN batteryshield v1.3 (every 70 minuten in deepsleep) with 800ma lipo is no success: lasts
     only about 4 days!
 Going on with ESPNOW and reading things about LORA ...

+    2022-05 more in the readme.dd in the lorawan directory